6 Steps to Navigate a New Caregiver Role

 End-of-life care and death are sensitive subjects, but essential to plan for.
 Ideally your loved one can be involved early on to ease your decisions as their dementia declines.
 Be prepared to finalize a living will, health care proxy, financial management, and housing options.
 Seek advice from your health care provider about the type of care that will be most appropriate at the end of life.
 Invite conversations about death itself to understand your loved one’s wishes for their care, ceremony, and physical body.
 In the time after death, move forward even if you simply go through the motions of life at first.
 Look to support groups or seek therapy to process and understand your grief and rebuild friendships that may have been lost.
 Remember that no one can manage dementia and grief alone.

-If you need help Navigating a New Caregiver Role or looking for a caregiver call Platinum Select Nursing at 561.998.3211
+If you need help Navigating a New Caregiver Role or looking for a caregiver call Platinum Select Care at 561.998.3211